 Investigation of the intellectual and cultural history of white and black southern Americans from 1700 through Reconstruction.
 Topics include religious beliefs and practices, literary production and consumption, political and social thought, and relation of southern thought to national and transatlantic developments.
 (Writing-intensive.)
 Prerequisite, one 200-level history course or consent of instructor.
 Maximum enrollment, 20.

-The history and culture of the United States is bound up with that of the discovery and exploration of the New World.
+This research course examines how the history and culture of the United States is bound up with that of the discovery and exploration of the New World.
 A focus on the meaning of that legacy for Americans from the 19th century on.
-Topics covered will include military exploration and surveys of the west, the development of a wilderness and a conservation ethic, and the growth of mountaineering and similar outdoor endeavors.
-Prerequisite, one 200-level U.S. history course.
-Maximum enrollment, 12.
+Topics covered will include military exploration and surveys of the west, the development of a wilderness and a conservation ethic, and the growth of mountaineering and similar outdoor endeavors. (same as Environmental Studies 354.)
+(Writing-intensive.)
+Prerequisite, one 200-level U.S. history course, or consent of instructor.
+(Same as Environmental Studies 354.)
+Maximum enrollment, 20.
+Isserman.

 This course exposes students to the Hindu texts to develop a sense of their historical development, key Hindu ideas, and the complex and diverse ways of expressing religiosity.
 The course examines selected written, oral and performed texts of the Hindu tradition in a variety of social, historical and religious contexts.
 Readings include translations from a variety of Indian literary genres ranging from the Vedas, Upanishads and epics to devotional poetry and modern oral narratives.
 Art, music, dance, and films related to the texts will supplement the primary sources.
 (Same as Religious Studies 355.)